tiwarianirudh/Embedded-Interface-Design/Project2/README.md

 **Project Description and Implementation**
 >1.
 Interface DHT22 Sensor with Raspberry Pi3
 >2.
-The GUI is created on QT to show values values for temperature, humidity, date and time, average values, alarm indications, progress-bar indications and graphs.
+The GUI is created on QT to show values for temperature, humidity, date and time, average values, alarm indications, progress-bar indications and graphs.
 >3.
 The temperature and humidity values are refreshed automatically after every five seconds.
 >4.
 The average values until the last event of data capture are shown for humidity and temperature sensor values.
 >5.
 A .csv file is created as a database for storing the obtained values from the sensor.